apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - Ignores the `allowEdit` parameter.
 - Camera.PictureSourceType.PHOTOLIBRARY and Camera.PictureSourceType.SAVEDPHOTOALBUM both display the same photo album.
-- Camera.EncodingType is not supported.
 - Ignores the `correctOrientation` parameter.
-- Ignores the `saveToPhotoAlbum` parameter.

 BlackBerry Quirks
 -----------------